 The Gulf of Alaska (GOA) is critical habitat for millions of fish, whales and birds.
 Commercial and subsistence fisheries form the backbone of coastal communities throughout Southcentral Alaska: the environmental condition of the GOA directly supports economic livelihoods and food security of the region.

-The Navy conducted live fire trainings the Gulf of Alaska in June, 2015.
+The Navy conducted live fire trainings the Gulf of Alaska in June, 2015 and May 2017.

-Currently, the Navy is applying for authorization to train in the Gulf of Alaska for the next five years (2016 - 2021).
+The Navy has received authorization to train in the Gulf of Alaska for the next five years (2017 - 2022).

 We have significant concerns about the negative or unknown impacts these trainings could have on the ecosystem and communities.

 The Eyak Preservation Council believes that with a few changes, negative impacts of the trainings could be vastly reduced.

 Please join us by asking that the Navy do the following: